looten/yocto-qemu-playground/poky/documentation/what-i-wish-id-known.rst

    * understand devtool and how it simplifies your workflow
    * improve build speeds with shared downloads and shared state cache
    * generate and understand a dependency graph
-   * generate and understand BitBake environment
+   * generate and understand bitbake environment
    * build an Extensible SDK for applications development

 #. **Depending on what you primary interests are with the Yocto Project, you